The potential for complex computational models of aging: Introduction: Challenges of Studying Aging

-There are also many scales of health measures to consider: from molecular and cellular, to tissue, to organismal.
+There are also many scales of health measures to consider: from molecular and cellular, to tissue, to organismal -- including functional or social aspects of the organism.
 For example, at the molecular scale methylation clocks have emerged as convenient epigenetic hallmarks of health and aging \citep{Hannum2013, Horvath2013}.
-Other high-throughput technologies such as genomics, transcriptomics, proteomics, meta\-bol\-omics, and microbiomics provide affordable ways of conducting aging studies over populations \citep{Livshits2018, Lehallier2019, Ahadi2020}.
+Other high-throughput technologies such as genomics, transcriptomics, proteomics, meta\-bol\-omics, and microbiomics provide ways of measuring large amounts of data in aging studies \citep{Livshits2018, Lehallier2019, Ahadi2020}.
 Conversely, clinically relevant aspects of health such as activities of daily living (ADL) and other measures of functional disability are particularly important to the aging of individual older adults.
 Such `higher' levels of function are dependent on many aspects of `lower-level' biological and molecular function in a variety of tissues.
-Understanding how different scales of organismal function interact with each other should help us to effectively translate advances from one scale to another, and identify interventions that target the lower-level biological function before it manifests as functional disability \citep{Ferrucci2018}.
+How can we relate and usefully combine observations at different scales?

 Continuing the historical advances in either life expectancy or healthy-aging will be increasingly challenging but, naturally, is of great interest to the geroscience community.
 Targeted interventions for aging individuals will often be in the context of significant comorbidities or polypharmacy.
 Systemic treatments such as exercise \citep{Fried2016, Partridge2018}, caloric restriction \citep{Most2017, Mattson2017}, or senolytics \citep{Xu2018}, act at cellular or molecular scales but the desired effects are often at the organismal scale.
-Understanding interventions includes understanding how the effects of interventions propagate between organismal scales.
-This will likely depend on the health-state and age of the individual -- as well as the intervention under consideration.
-Nevertheless, greater understanding could help us select, guide, apply, and improve interventions for individualized treatment.
+Understanding how different scales of organismal function interact with each other as a dynamical system should help us to effectively translate advances from one scale to another, and identify interventions that target the lower-level biological function before it manifests as functional disability \citep{Ferrucci2018}.
+Optimal interventions will likely depend on the health-state and age of the individual.
+How can we best provide individualized medicine for aging individuals?